Maikuolan/Common/_docs/Cache.md

 In most cases, if an implementation implements a caching solution, it does so because doing so is necessary for correct functionality of the implementation, and it therefore won't be desirable in most cases for the implementation to continue execution when its implemented caching solution fails.
 In the case of implementing this particular class, the need to handle failure arises when the `connect` method returns `false` (indicating failure).

-In the earlier above example, CIDRAM does this by printing the message to the end-user, "unable to write to the cache" (`$CIDRAM['L10N']->getString('Error_WriteCache')`), when flatfile caching is used, or by sending `503 Service Unavailable` headers when anything else is used, and then terminating the request.
+In the earlier above example, CIDRAM does this by printing the message to the end-user, "Unable to write to the cache", when flatfile caching is used, or by sending `503 Service Unavailable` headers when anything else is used, and then terminating the request.

 ### What next?